cr/hx870/README.md

 ## Installation

+**This software does not work with Python 2.7!** It produces just a cryptic error message.

 The code is hardly documented and largely user-unfriendly and I am feeling slightly awful about it.
 However, you may install the command line tool into your (preferably virtual) *Python 3.6+* environment via